jonsterling/JonPRL/README.md

 ### Built-in operators

-Together with the syntax for binding trees, the built-in operators of JonPRL constitute the core type theory.
-In this section, eac of the operators is presented together with its arity and a brief informal description.
+Together with the syntax for binding trees, the built-in operators of JonPRL constitute the core type theory, in combination with the rules for CTT which are built into JonPRL's refiner.
+In this section, several of the operators is presented together with its arity and a brief informal description.
+An arity is a list of the valences of an operator's subterms;
+*valence* is the number of variables to bind.

 #### Unit